gaphor/presentations/make-your-app-multiplatform/slides.md

 Things we may or not may want to discuss in this talk.

-1. Keep the toolset small (e.g. depend on GTK, but not on a whole lot of other libraries)
-    - Avoid dependency hell
-    - All dependencies need to be supported on all platforms
-    - Use GTK out of the box as possible (avoid issues with GTK upgrades)
-2. Keep true to the ecosystem (for Python, use pyproject.toml + a python build tool)
-3. Work with upstream projects (in our case PyInstaller)
-4. Build your CI around those platforms (GitHub is your friend here)
+1. Build your CI around those platforms (GitHub is your friend here)
     - Check your packaged builds continuously
-5. Costs for registering (windows) and notarizing (macos) your app vs benefits
+1. Costs for registering (windows) and notarizing (macos) your app vs benefits
-6. Looking forward to the future
+1. Looking forward to the future
     - GTK4

-- war stories
+1. war stories